filamentgroup/Southstreet/README.md

 ## Recap

 The tools above combine to form the backbone of the SouthStreet workflow.
 Now that you understand the foundations, seeing it all in action should bring additional clarity.
 This repository includes a demo ([_demo.html](https://github.com/filamentgroup/enhance/blob/master/_demo.html)) that uses "Enhance" and "QuickConcat" to conditionally load a set of JavaScript and CSS files.
 If you check out the repo and run it on a web server, you'll get the full effect.
-We'll look to improve the demo further to utilize Wrap and AjaxInclude as well soon, but this should give you a good idea of how things can work.
+We'll look to improve the demo further to utilize Shoestring and AjaxInclude as well soon, but this should give you a good idea of how things can work.

 ## Related Filament Group Projects